65” OLED65BXPUA 120Hz Smart TV

-OLED TVs are well known for their fantastic contrast and black level capabilities.
-So of course, the BX and CX delivered outstanding performance in these areas.
+OLED TVs are well known for their fantastic contrast and black-level capabilities.
+So of course, the BX and CX delivered an outstanding performance in these areas.
 Black levels were exceptionally dark in content that required this level of performance.
 However, depending on what you are watching, you may experience some slight black crush in images, that may obscure some shadow detail which was otherwise excellent on both of these displays.
 By comparison, I did not detect any difference in black level performance on either of these TVs.

 Color reproduction was excellent on both the BX and CX.
 I experienced a lavishly rich and dynamic color palette.
 Colors were rendered with great saturation and accuracy and never appeared over-processed or exaggerated.
 For the record, color rendering was virtually identical on both displays with most content, however, I did notice in some content that the colors had slightly more richness and intensity which I believe was due to the increased brightness output the CX provided which allowed colors to have slightly more dynamic pop and a bit more vibrancy.
 I had to look closely at the content I was viewing to even see these slight differences which could only be noticed in a side-by-side comparison.

-And speaking of picture brightness, the CX had a performance advantage that was clearly visible and gave certain images more dynamic presence.
+And speaking of picture brightness, the CX had a performance advantage that was clearly visible and gave certain images a more dynamic presence.
 This extra brightness will also be advantageous in a well-lit room.

 Rtings.com BX “real scene” SDR (standard dynamic range) peak brightness 285 nits, and HDR (high dynamic range) peak brightness 454 nits.

 Rtings.com CX “real scene” SDR (standard dynamic range) peak brightness 321 nits, and HDR (high dynamic range) peak brightness 685 nits.

 In the areas of picture detail and clarity, both TVs did an excellent job delivering sharp and well-defined images that were visually impressive, especially with high-def 1080p and 4K resolution content.
 HDR images were also very impressive on both displays and produced the best image quality on these TVs by rendering the extended contrast and peak brightness that gave quality HDR content an obvious advantage over non-HDR content.